 Have you got old baby clothes in storage?

-One goal you may have thought about is to finally get round to sorting through those baby clothes you’ve tucked away for safe keeping but the idea of just getting rid of them sets your heart going, because you’ve kept them as they are a little reminder of how small your baby was.
-You’ll be pleased to know that there is a way of keeping those moments that have frozen in time and allow you to fulfil your goal, and that is to have a selection of those sentimental baby clothes made into a keepsake.
+As a new year begins, it’s common to reflect on ways to live healthier and improve our lives by setting New Year’s resolutions.
+While some stick, others barely make it past January (we’ve all been there).
+One resolution you might have considered is finally sorting through those baby clothes you’ve lovingly tucked away.
+However, the thought of parting with them tugs at your heartstrings because they’re cherished reminders of just how tiny your baby once was You’ll be pleased to know that there is a way of keeping those moments that have frozen in time and allow you to fulfil your goal, and that is to have a selection of those sentimental baby clothes made into a keepsake.

 How many old baby clothes should you keep?

-This would ultimately come down to how much space you have.
-Keeping boxes and boxes of clothes stored in you loft or cupboard just may not be practical anymore.
-Unfortunately if baby clothes aren’t stored correctly over time they can deteriorate and those memories could be ruined.
-I’m not suggesting you get rid of them but maybe enjoy a walk down memory lane and think about what you have packed away.
-Can you remember them actually wearing it or has it become just another outfit.
 There are going to be those truly sentimental items of clothing, the first outfit you ever dressed them in, the first outfit they come home wearing and even that outfit that was brought for them by their now late grandparents.
 These are the outfits you need to keep; these are the outfits that would be perfect to upcycle into a baby clothes keepsake.

 Here are 7 ideas for turning baby clothes into Keepsakes.